Speed of light: Connections with electromagnetism

 In the 19th century Hippolyte Fizeau developed a method to determine the speed of light based on time-of-flight measurements on Earth and reported a value of 315000 km/s.
 His method was improved upon by Léon Foucault who obtained a value of 298000 km/s in 1862.
 In the year 1856, Wilhelm Eduard Weber and Rudolf Kohlrausch measured the ratio of the electromagnetic and electrostatic units of charge, 1/√ε_{0}μ_{0}, by discharging a Leyden jar, and found that its numerical value was very close to the speed of light as measured directly by Fizeau.
 The following year Gustav Kirchhoff calculated that an electric signal in a resistanceless wire travels along the wire at this speed.

 In the early 1860s, Maxwell showed that, according to the theory of electromagnetism he was working on, electromagnetic waves propagate in empty space at a speed equal to the above Weber/Kohlrausch ratio, and drawing attention to the numerical proximity of this value to the speed of light as measured by Fizeau, he proposed that light is in fact an electromagnetic wave.
+Maxwell backed up his claim with his own experiment published in the 1868 Philosophical Transactions which determined the ratio of the electrostatic and electromagnetic units of electricity.

 "Luminiferous aether"

-It was thought at the time that empty space was filled with a background medium called the luminiferous aether in which the electromagnetic field existed.
+The wave properties of light were well known since Thomas Young.
+In the 19th century, physicists believed light was propagating in a medium called aether (or ether).
+After Maxwell's theory unified light and electric and magnetic waves, it was favored that both light and electric magnetic waves propagate in the same aether medium (or called the luminiferous aether).

 Some physicists thought that this aether acted as a preferred frame of reference for the propagation of light and therefore it should be possible to measure the motion of the Earth with respect to this medium, by measuring the isotropy of the speed of light.
 Beginning in the 1880s several experiments were performed to try to detect this motion, the most famous of which is the experiment performed by Albert A. Michelson and Edward W. Morley in 1887.
-The detected motion was always less than the observational error.
+The detected motion was found to always be nil (within observational error).
 Modern experiments indicate that the two-way speed of light is isotropic (the same in every direction) to within 6 nanometres per second.